hectorC/Blender_IR_HOA_Tracer/README.md

 - When scripting renders from the command line (`blender -b`), pass `--python-expr "import bpy; bpy.ops.airt.render_ir()"` after setting up the scene in advance.
 - For scenes with scaled units, the add-on compensates via the scene's unit scale; verify the *Unit Scale* value in *Scene Properties > Units* if delays or attenuation feel incorrect.

-Enjoy tracing ambisonic impulse responses directly inside Blender!
+Enjoy tracing ambisonic impulse responses directly inside Blender! (so kind of you ChatGPT, as always)